microhh/readthedocs/source/Tutorials/Overview.rst

     :class: tip

     The figure below shows examples of different output types (domain average statistics, single columns, and cross sections).
     The figure shows rain water content in the the Weisman Klemp case.
-More examples from this case are shown in :ref:`ini-file-label`.
+More examples from this case are shown in :ref:`idealized-tutorial-label`.
     On the left, the domain average values.
     In the center, the values in a column, which is located at half the y domain size and 1/3 the x domain size.
     On the right, the values in a xz cross section located at half the y domain size for time = 60 minutes.

 .. figure:: figures/stats.png
+    :width: 800

 |